 DES With Bioresorbable Polymer Outperforms BMS in SENIOR Patients

-A chorus of interventionalists all agreed that BMS has an extremely limited role, if any, in clinical practice following results of several studies.
+A chorus of interventionalists all agreed that BMS have an extremely limited role, if any, in clinical practice following results of several studies.

 DENVER, CO—The use of a drug-eluting stent with a bioresorbable polymer in elderly patients with stable and unstable coronary artery disease significantly reduces the risk of major adverse cardiovascular events when compared with use of a bare-metal stent, even when DAPT use is the same between groups, according to the results of the SENIOR study presented today at TCT 2017.

 The reduction was driven primarily by a large decrease in the risk of ischemia-driven TLR, but trial investigators, as well as other experts, say the overall findings are yet more support against using BMS in clinical practice.

 “I really strongly believe that bare-metal stents should no longer be used, at least as a strategy to reduce the duration of [dual antiplatelet therapy (DAPT)] in elderly patients,” lead investigator Olivier Varenne, MD (Hôpital Cochin, Paris, France), told the media during a press conference where he presented the results.

 Dean Kereiakes, MD (The Christ Hospital, Cincinnati, OH), who was not involved in the study, agreed wholeheartedly.
 “We now have at least four clear-cut randomized trials where bare-metal stents are less safe and less effective.”